riya0785/SupplyChainManagement/README.md

 ## Dashboard
 Overview:
-The dashboard provides a visual overview of key metrics, including inventory levels, order statuses, and more.
+The dashboard provides a visual overview of key metrics, including inventory levels, order statuses, and other functionalities.

 Exceptions are also handelled very carefully.